stanislaw/SoftwareDesignHeuristics/README.md

 One of the key concerns is Control: where control should or should not be, what should have control (be active) and what should not have (passive).

+#### Observable Control

+Software should be designed in such a way that there always should be a dedicated place where it is obvious how the control and work flow through the software.
+This should be effective on all levels of abstraction and for each level of abstraction, such dedicated software should be free of the lower-level implementation details that discourage easy understanding of context.

+If something creates a low-level implementation noise on a given level, it might be a good sign that one or more underlying lower layers exist where that lower-level implementation can be represented as a high-level workflow logic (sequence of steps or algorithm).

 #### Humans should dominate machines